Engineering-Research-and-Development/iotagent-opcua/roadmap.md

 # OPC UA Agent Roadmap

-This product is an Incubated FIWARE Generic Enabler.
+This product is an Incubated FIWARE IoT Agent.
 If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.

 ## Introduction